 fbpx

-However, I have heard a number of pregnant women gripe about how their husband’s idea of supporting them throughout the pregnancy was to capitalize on their cravings.
+However, I have heard several pregnant women gripe about how their husband’s idea of supporting them throughout the pregnancy was to capitalize on their cravings.

 I feel fortunate.
 My husband is so attentive and has done a number of things in my first pregnancy (and in this one) to help me feel supported throughout the childbearing process.
 So to those of you who are not as fortunate, here is a list of things that your husband can do to make the duration of your pregnancy more bearable.